anirbansingharoy/k8s-workshop/0-introduction.md

 The basis for kubernetes networking is that:

-* pods on a node can communicate with all pods on all nodes without NAT (Network Address Translation)
+* pods on a node can communicate with all pods on all nodes
 * agents on a node (e.g. system daemons, kubelet) can communicate with all pods on that node

 This means that:

 * Containers can reach other containers inside other pods using the pods IP-address
 * Containers can reach other containers inside the same pod using the localhos network

-This makes it easy to migrate existing applications from traditional VMs to k8s since existing VMs map to pods and processes that used to be on the same VM can either be a containers in the same pod or moved to their own pods.